 Top 5 Trends Influencing College Admissions

-The collegiate landscape is constantly in flux, thanks to broad technological, cultural, and political societal shifts.
+The collegiate landscape is constantly in flux due to broad technological, cultural, and political shifts.
 We know the undergraduate class of 2029 has already applied to their dream schools and, likely, already received those coveted acceptance letters.
 However, for the upcoming class of university hopefuls, here’s a heads-up on the latest trends influencing college admissions.

 Diversity, Equity, and Inclusion Initiatives Are Here To Stay

 The states that allowed these bills to pass include Alabama, Florida, Iowa, Idaho, Indiana, Kansas, North Carolina, North Dakota, Tennessee, Texas, Utah, and Wyoming.
-Only 12 states out of 50 have upended DEI legislation, which points to a more significant trend often overshadowed by the headlines: diversity, equity, and inclusion initiatives are here to stay.
+Only 12 of 50 states have overturned DEI legislation, pointing to a broader trend often overshadowed by headlines: diversity, equity, and inclusion initiatives are here to stay.

 Higher education institutions are also maintaining DEI initiatives by participating in holistic admissions, a practice that “broadens opportunities for qualified candidates from non-traditional backgrounds and enhances the diversity and richness of the graduate student community, benefiting students, faculty, and the university as a whole.”[2]
 Keeping up with the ever-shifting, constantly frenzied world of politics can be an intense and stressful experience for young people.
 Cultures don’t change overnight, though, and the majority of colleges and universities still recognize the value of maintaining diverse student populations.[3]